fizban99/RRunner/README.rst

-RRunner Simple way of running R scripts from Excel VBA
+RRunner: Simple way of running R scripts from Excel VBA
 #######################################################

 This VBA module for Excel allows running R Scripts from Excel.
 You can send Ranges to your scripts and retrieve plots from them.